Hideyuki Fujisawa

 Hideyuki Fujisawa (藤沢 秀行, Fujisawa Hideyuki), also known as Shuko Fujisawa, was a Japanese professional Go player.
-A younger uncle of another professional, Hosai Fujisawa and grandfather of professional Go player Rina Fujisawa.
+He was the younger uncle of professional Go player, Hosai Fujisawa and the grandfather of professional Go player Rina Fujisawa.

 Biography

 Hideyuki Fujisawa was born in Yokohama, Japan.
 He was one of the best players during his era.
 One of the "Three Crows" along with Yamabe Toshiro and Keizo Suzuki (and later Takeo Kajiwara).
 Even though he was known more for his controversial acts, such as having a bad drinking habit, the most important thing that shone through about Fujisawa was his Go skill.
 Besides Go, he was known to gamble and was a successful real estate dealer.
 He was also known for his calligraphy and had several exhibits of his works.
 He also stated in his autobiography, although he did not mind being called Shuko, he preferred to be called Hideyuki.

-He is the father of Kazunari Fujisawa, an 8-dan Go professional, and the grandfather of Rina Fujisawa, a 3-dan Go professional who has won multiple female titles.
+He is the father of Kazunari Fujisawa, an 8-dan Go professional, and the grandfather of Rina Fujisawa, a 7-dan Go professional who has won multiple female titles.